suzannejmatthews/aosk/chapter2.md

 deep underwater.
 That's one of the reasons why many of the common internet providers were originally telephone and cable providers.

-## The dangers of information transfer on networks
+## The Dangers of Information Transfer on Networks

 In networks, there isn't a unique path that packets follow.
 In fact, to ensure that there isn't a single point of failure, several copies of each packet are generated, and they all travel in different directions across the network.
-This is especially true with wireless networks, where all the  computers connected to the wireless router sends their information through the air (similar to Mike TV and Wonka Vision in Willie Wonka and the Chocolate Factory).
+This is especially true with wireless networks, where all the  computers connected to the wireless router sends their information through the air (similar to Mike Teavee and Wonka Vision in Willie Wonka and the Chocolate Factory).
 The wireless router, sends the information back to all the computers via the air, in a communication mechanism called **broadcast**.

 In broadcasting, every computer gets a perfect copy of all the packets sent over the network.
-However, since every computer knows its unique IP address, it discards the packets that are not addressed to it, just like you're supposed to discard any mail you receive that’s not addressed to you.
+However, since every computer knows its unique IP address, it discards the packets that are not addressed to it.
+Just like you're supposed to discard any mail you receive that’s not addressed to you.
 At least, that's how it's supposed to work.